 At Kind Soul Psych, I provide compassionate therapy and transformative coaching.

 Therapeutic coaching blends psychology with action.
-In my practice, I clarify goals, map thought patterns that keep you stuck, and set mental exercises between sessions that you can practice.
-I provide a safe space in which you can take accountability, engage in structured, productive conversation about your goals and provide tools you can use immediately.
+In my practice, I clarify goals, map thought patterns that keep you stuck, and set practical mental exercises to practise between sessions.
+As an online life coach, I provide a safe, supportive space where you can take accountability, engage in structured and productive conversations about your goals, and gain tools you can use immediately in everyday life.

 Reset pace and boundaries, rebuild energy, and design work and life that support recovery.